 Telehealth effectively increases access to medical care, which benefits both medical practitioners and patients.

-As such, telehealth allows equal medical access to all patients regardless of their location or health limitations.
+As such, telehealth eliminates location barriers between patients and medical care, allowing equal access to all patients regardless of their location or health limitations.

 #2.
 Boosts Patient Engagement